Ibexian/william.kamovit.ch/_posts/2016-05-09-melville-button.markdown

 What the available guides failed to mention was that __some aspects of node v4.0.0+ rely on a different version of the underlying GCC than the default one.__

-This stems from the V8 javascript compiler in node v4.0.0 - trying to run node-pcap and monitor events simply innundated me with compiler errors.
+This stems from the V8 javascript compiler in node v4.0.0 - trying to run node-pcap and monitor events simply inundated me with compiler errors.

 ### Bigger numbers are better: GCC 4.8 > 4.6

-Fortunately for us - even though the default version is 4.6 - there's a package for 4.8 available in raspbian.
+Fortunately, for us - even though the default version is 4.6 - there's a package for 4.8 available in raspbian.
 So it's a simple enough (though perhaps scary) task to get the newer version installed.

 	sudo apt-get install gcc-4.8 g++-4.8
 	cd /usr/bin